-At your college’s career center, you can find jobs to work as a student, learn about internship opportunities, prepare for the beginning of your professional career, and get access to several resources to help you along the way - like resume, cover letter, and interview help.
+At your college’s career center, you can find jobs to work as a student, learn about internship opportunities, prepare for the beginning of your professional career, and get access to several resources to help you along the way - like resumes, cover letters, and interview help.
 We recommend starting your search for jobs here!
-They might have information about great opportunities that may not be listed online, or that prioritize applications from students at your school.
+They might have information about great opportunities that may not be listed online or that prioritize applications from students at your school.

 Your college's job portal or job board